 Try it and see.

 Now when you do, it’s not a practice of cry more, harder, and louder, or be angry or otherwise.
 In other words, this is not a matter of “feeding” the drama, or melodrama.
 This is an act of authenticity.
-It’s a feel your way into the core of the emotion, thereby allowing it to express itself and tell you what it’s about.
+It’s a feel your way into the core of the emotion, thereby allowing it to express itself and allowing it to reveal to you what it’s about.

 When you’re willing to listen to your feelings and hear what they have to say, they will tell you novels about you.